guyyanai/swarm-project/README.md

 ## Compile

-Under the root directory of the project, execute the following commands to compile the source code.
+Under the 'runAruco' directory located in the root directory of the project, execute the following commands to compile the source code.

 ```zsh
 mkdir build